-Thirdly, income riders or Guaranteed Lifetime Withdrawal Benefits are not a form of annuitization but provide a similar solution: receiving payments for the rest of your life.
+Lifetime income riders or Guaranteed Lifetime Withdrawal Benefits are not a form of annuitization but provide a similar solution: receiving payments for the rest of your life.
 You can choose an income rider if you do not want to annuitize the annuity and still create a guaranteed income for life.

-So let’s go over your options below and check here for annuities that require you to annuitize your contract.
+So let’s go over your options below and check for annuities requiring you to annuitize your contract.

 Annuitization Payout Options

-Technically there are 7 types of annuitization payout options, but they can vary from product to product.
-Below are the 7 types to help you make a better decision.
+There are seven types of annuitization payout options, but they can vary from product to product.
+Below are the seven types to help you make a better decision.

 Fixed period (Period Certain Annuity)

 What is the annuitization period?
 “Annuity Certain” or “Annuity Period Certain” is when payments are distributed to you for a fixed period of time.

 In most cases, you can choose a period ranging from 5 years to 30 years with a period certain annuity.

 If you die before the end of the fixed period, the payments continue to pay your designated beneficiary until the period is up.

-Because annuitization rates are low, you’re basically paying yourself back over time with a little bit of interest, which is currently around 1.25%.
+Because annuitization rates are low, you’re paying yourself back over time with a little bit of interest, which is currently around 1.25%.